 The stigma of abnormality

 Like most atypical sexualities, some paraphilias have a level of stigma associated with them.
-In extreme cases, this can lead to people engaged in misunderstood relationship dynamics, such as BDSM, to be seen as unfit or abusive parents.
+In extreme cases, this can cause people engaged in misunderstood relationship dynamics, such as BDSM, to be seen as unfit or abusive parents.
 More often, however, this stigma can make it difficult for people to feel comfortable seeking support if they are struggling with shame or mental health issues because of their attractions.
-For less common or less understood paraphilias, it may be difficult even to find therapists who have the expertise necessary to help.
+For less common or less understood paraphilias, it may be difficult to find therapists who have the expertise necessary to help.

 People in kink communities report these communities as providing a space to combat loneliness, engage in creative play, receive and provide social support, and help dispel the internalized stigma around kink